 What is the T visa?

-The T visa was created to help victims of human trafficking.
+The T visa is a U.S non-immigrant visa that is issued to victims of human trafficking.
 This includes both children (minors) and adults.
 Since there are many people who are smuggled into the U.S illegally and against their will on false claims for employment and other benefits, the U.S allows them to apply for this type of visa to help relieve their hardship.

 Human trafficking in the case of the T visa is defined in detail and has three elements such as: